Zutchey/FedoraPostInstallScript/README.md

 ## Core Setup

 This Main Script Handles Updating System, Enabling Repositories, Proper Codec Installation, Package Installation, And A Few Tweaks.
-The Second Script Is Optimal And Only Contains Additional Applications
+The Second Script Is Optional And Only Contains Additional Applications

 ### **Installation Instructions**